AnishaLamichhane/Animations-SwiftUI/README.md

 # Animations-SwiftUI
-This project consists code to genetate animations and transitions using SwiftUI.
+This project is the sample to practice animation in IOS using swift and swiftUI.